Antonio Amato Penne with cherry tomatoes, chili pepper and salted ricotta

 50 g Parmesan cheese

-Antonio Amato extra-virgin olive oil
+Antonio Amato extra-virgin olive oil to taste

 Salt to taste